-Upon acceptance into the College, students must pay a non-refundable enrollment deposit \$250.
-For all programs, the enrollment deposit is applied to the student's first tuition bill.
+Upon acceptance into the College, Graduate Nursing students must pay a non-refundable enrollment deposit of \$250.
+The \$250 is credited to the student's first tuition bill.
 If an admitted student fails to enroll, this fee is non-refundable.